hashicorp/terraform-provider-hcp/docs/data-sources/aws_transit_gateway_attachment.md

 ### Optional

-- `project_id` (String) The ID of the HCP project where the transit gateway attachment is located
+- `project_id` (String) The ID of the HCP project where the transit gateway attachment is located.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))
 - `wait_for_active_state` (Boolean) If `true`, Terraform will wait for the transit gateway attachment to reach an `ACTIVE` state before continuing.
 Default `false`.